 Bed for potatoes trimmed and paths trenched and filled with wood chips.

 Peas beds path trenched and filled with wood chips ready for planting snap and snow peas.

 Volunteers from Pattonville and other Gateway Greening gardens came together for a work day in the youth garden.
 The rabbit fencing got a top marker rope of neon green paracord, vinyl safety post caps, bottom edge secured with landscape staples, and mulched with wood chips.
-The potato bed was trenched and mounded and the greens and beans beds were pathed and leveled.
-Potatoes, red celery, celeriac, red onions, yellow onions, swiss chard, kohlorabi, kalettes, snap peas, snow peas, spinach and parsely were planted.
+The potato bed was trenched and mounded and the greens and beans beds were patched and leveled.
+Potatoes, red celery, celeriac, red onions, yellow onions, Swiss chard, kohlorabi, kalettes, snap peas, snow peas, spinach and parsely were planted.

 With the other seedlings now out in the garden. the peppers have the space to be divided and up potted.
 The tomato seedlings are emerging and starting to put on true leaves.

 Inside fence path mulched with more wood chips and beets sown